-Our Lady of Mount Carmel: Sunday, July 17.
-10AM Mass at our Mission Church of Our Lady of Mount Carmel, followed by Processionsthrough the streets, to the Mount Carmel Club.
+Our Lady of Mount Carmel: Sunday, July 16.
+10AM Mass at our Mission Church of Our Lady of Mount Carmel, followed by Procession through the streets of Black Horse and Plymouth Meeting to the Mount Carmel Club.
 Benediction of the Blessed Sacrament immediately following the Procession.
-Grande Festa Italian held on the grounds of the Mt Carmel Club, Ridge Pike, on Saturday and Sunday, July 16 and 17.
+Grande Festa Italiana held on the grounds of the Mt Carmel Club, Ridge Pike, on Saturday and Sunday, July 15 and 16.

-Madonna del Soccorso di Sciacca: Sunday, August 14, 11:30 Mass in Eglich and Italian at Holy Saviour Church, followed by Street Procession.
+Madonna del Soccorso di Sciacca: Sunday, August 13, 11:30 Mass in English and Italian at Holy Saviour Church, followed by Street Procession.
 Benediction of the Blessed Sacrament immediately after the Procession.
-“Indoor Block Party,” Sunday, August 14 from 12 to 8PM in Savior Hall, Walnut and Airy Streets.
+“Indoor Block Party,” Sunday, August 13 from 12 to 8PM in Savior Hall, Walnut and Airy Streets.
 Food and Entertainment.

 Three principal Feasts are celebrated each year in Holy Saviour Parish.
 They represent the Patrons of the principal places in Italy from which our people and their descendants trace their ancestry.
 These places can be seen in the photo above, from a mural in our Church Hall.
 The Pastor is pictured with a seminarian (now a priest) from Montella, whose uncles and cousins live in Norristown!
 The Feasts are: